forestryio/forestry.io/hugo/content/blog/migrating-to-key-based-authentication.md

 ## What this Means For Your Projects

 Your existing projects should continue to work as usual, but we recommend you switch them over to key-based authentication at your convenience.
+We will be sunsetting token-based authentication on **February 1, 2019.**

 ### How to Migrate Your Project